Coupled-cluster approach to vibronic effects in resonant inelastic x-ray scattering of quantum materials: Application to a $5d^1$ rhenium oxide: Conclusion

 In this work, we investigated the DJT effect for $5d^1$ Re sites in Ba$_2$MgReO$_6$ by using the EOM-CC method, and simulated the Re $L_3$ edge RIXS spectra.
 The calculated ligand-field splitting, spin-orbit coupling, and vibronic couplings are in close agreement with the reported experimental data \cite{Frontini2024}: The discrepancies are within 5\%, which illustrates the reliability of the adopted CC approach.
 From the simulated RIXS spectra, the shoulder on the elastic peak is induced by the vibronic coupling to the $T_{2g}$ vibrations, which was not assigned in the previous analysis due to the neglect of $T_{2g}$ vibrational degrees of freedom.
 The present results illustrate that, for a unified quantitative description of the multipolar features of the family of $5d^1$ double perovskites, the DJT effect is crucial.

 The present work also demonstrates the usefulness of the EOM-CC method in elucidating the local vibronic model and analyzing the RIXS spectra of the $5d$ compound.
+The EOM-CC-based approach will apply to various transition-metal compounds, e.g., those with low symmetry and more $d$ electrons.
 The present protocol using the EOM-CC method opens an avenue to accurate theoretical predictions of the complex electronic states of various correlated quantum materials and their spectroscopic signatures.